tsugiproject/tsugi-org/md/ADVANTAGE.md

 Blackboard
 ----------

+The <a href="https://www.blackboard.com" target="_blank">Blackboard</a>
-The Blackboard approach is to mint the tool's public and private keys and not require a tool keyset URL.
+approach is to mint the tool's public and private keys and not require a tool keyset URL.

 Set up should be simple, go into your Tsugi, start the process of creating a new issuer,